JAlcocerT/JAlcocerT/content/blog/dev-all-as-a-code.md

 4. This thing can even do animations based on https://motion.vueuse.org/
 5. Katex, for those PHD users
 6. MermaidJS
+7. Export to pdf/pptx or png. *They are all pngs btw, so be mindful if non tech people will have to edit*

 > Cool PPTs other created: https://raw.githubusercontent.com/BaizeAI/talks/refs/heads/main/packages/2025-06-11-kubecon-hk/slides.md